Eric Bana: 1993–1997: Beginnings

 In 1993, Bana made his television debut on Steve Vizard's late-night talk show, Tonight Live.
-His performance gained the attention of producers from the sketch comedy series, Full Frontal, who invited him to join the show as a writer and performer.
+His performance gained the attention of producers from the sketch-comedy series, Full Frontal, who invited him to join the show as a writer and performer.
 During his four years on the show, Bana wrote much of his own material, and based some of his characters on members of his family.
-His impressions of Columbo, Arnold Schwarzenegger, Sylvester Stallone and Tom Cruise made Bana popular with the show's audience.
+His impressions of Columbo, Arnold Schwarzenegger, Sylvester Stallone, Tom Cruise, and Australian TV personality Ray Martin made Bana popular with the show's audience.
 This success led him to record the comedy album Out of Bounds in 1994 and to host his own television special, titled Eric, in 1996.
 The show, a collection of sketches featuring everyday characters, prompted him to launch a sketch comedy series The Eric Bana Show.
-The series, written and performed by Bana, featured skits, stand-up and celebrity guests, but failed to attract a substantial audience and was cancelled after only eight episodes due to low ratings.
+The series, written and performed by Bana, featured skits, stand-up, and celebrity guests, but failed to attract a substantial audience and was cancelled after only eight episodes due to low ratings.
 Even so, in 1997, he received a Logie Award for "Most Popular Comedy Personality" for his work on the show.

-In that same year, Bana made his film debut in the Australian film The Castle, which tells the story of a Melbourne-based family's struggles to keep their home by Melbourne's airport as the airport authority force them to move.
+In that same year, Bana made his film debut in the Australian film The Castle, which tells the story of a Melbourne-based family's struggles to keep their home by Melbourne's airport, as the airport authority force them to move.
 He was featured in a supporting role as Con Petropoulous, a kickboxing accountant who is the householder's son-in-law.
 The Castle was a surprise critical and financial success, earning A$10,326,428 at the box office in Australia.